 When we buy into the seemingly good deals, we send a message to brands that it’s okay for them to thoughtlessly produce at the cost of people and the planet, because we’ll help them get rid of their stockpiles as long as they are steeply discounted.
-If we all abstain from shopping for discounted clothing, shoes and accessories, we can instead send the massage that this behaviour is too costly for our planet.
+If we all abstain from shopping for discounted clothing, shoes and accessories, we can instead send the message that the true cost of their overproduction is too high.

 Share the campaign on social media to help us spread the message about Black Friday.

 Reach out to the big brands and ask them how they protect the people who make their clothes and whether they’re taking responsibility for the waste they create.
-Ask them #WhoMadeMyClothes?
-Ask #WhatsInMyClothes? and ask them to make less stuff.
+Ask them #WhoMadeMyClothes? and #WhatsInMyClothes? to hold them accountable.

 Use the template below to send a tweet or pop into their DMs:

 None of us actively seek to wear clothes that destroy the planet.
 But what we wear matters in the journey to building a more sustainable fashion system.
 Invest in clothing longevity this Black Friday weekend instead of buying new under pressure from fashion brand marketing campaigns.
 Here are some ideas for changing your relationship with your wardrobe for Black Friday and beyond:

 Fashion Revolution is working to secure radical change in the way that our clothing is produced, sourced and consumed.
 We are pushing for greater transparency in the fashion supply chain through policy work, investigative research, innovative events, social media campaigns and inspiring informative content.